 Back up empty folders

-- The Skip ACL scan for unmodified files option is not applicable for Linux servers.
+- The Skip scanning ACLs or permissions for unmodified files option is applicable only for UNC share on Windows.

 File types supported for backup

 Druva provides defined file types that you can exclude from or include in your backups.
 Each file type is associated with specific extensions that are listed when a file type is selected.
 You can also enter custom extensions if you do not find your extensions under any predefined file type.
 You can remove extensions from a file type without removing the entire file type.
 You can also enter file patterns for exclusions or inclusions in your backups.

 The following table lists the file types that you can include and exclude from the backup policy.